-On the campaign trail: "Super Bowl of campaigns" caps Democrats' final Iowa push
+On the campaign trail: 'Super Bowl of campaigns' caps Democrats' final Iowa push

 Klobuchar, the senator from Minnesota, will chat with football fans during the first commercial break at a bar in Johnston, Iowa.
 Buttigieg’s campaign said he planned to visit a few Des Moines-area bars during the game.

-Former New York Mayor Michael Bloomberg is skipping Iowa as part of his unorthodox bid, but he will show up at Super Bowl parties across the United States in a multi-million dollar commercial for his campaign set to run during the game.
+Former New York Mayor Michael Bloomberg is skipping Iowa as part of his unorthodox bid, but he was set to show up at Super Bowl parties across the United States in a multi-million dollar commercial for his campaign set to run during the game.

-Trump’s campaign has also purchased a Super Bowl ad.
+Trump’s campaign also purchased a Super Bowl ad.

 The senators might not be able to stick around for the final score.
 All three are due back in Washington by late morning on Monday, when closing arguments begin in Trump’s impeachment trial in the Senate.
 Warren has already said she will go back Sunday night.

+More than 2,000 people crowded Buttigieg’s last major rally before the caucus at Lincoln High School in Des Moines.
+Asked what he thought about voters who are “tired of the president but don’t think a Democrat can win,” Buttigieg responded with a nod to Iowa’s influential nominating process and the round of elections and caucuses that kick off on Monday.

+“I can give my answer,” Buttigieg said.
+“But starting tomorrow you can give your answer.”

-Additional reporting by Joseph Ax and Jarrett Renshaw; Writing by Colleen Jenkins and Sharon Bernstein; Editing by Tom Brown and Daniel Wallis
+Additional reporting by Joseph Ax, Jarrett Renshaw, Ginger Gibson and Jane Ross; Writing by Colleen Jenkins and Sharon Bernstein; Editing by Tom Brown, Daniel Wallis and Chris Reese